 Click here for more information about the Glycemic Index.

-This is where the confusion comes in.
+This is where the confusion about what are carbs comes in.

 Because carbs have gotten such a bad reputation in recent years, you may not understand that many carbohydrate foods are actually good for you.
 More than that, you need carbohydrate foods in order to have energy and to get all of the vitamins, minerals and fiber that your body needs to be healthy and feel good.
-You will also find that most of the protective substances—the phyto-nutrients—are found in carbohydrate foods.
+You will also find that most of the protective substances—the phytonutrients—are found in carbohydrate foods.

-In additon, if your diet is out of balance with too much protein and fat, and not enough carbs, you may have symptoms such as a headache, bad breath, and even muscle weakness, lack of energy and mental confusion.
+In addition, if your diet is out of balance with too much protein and fat, and not enough carbs, you may have symptoms such as a headache, bad breath, and even muscle weakness, lack of energy and mental confusion.

 While it is a good idea to avoid the empty calories of carbs such as table sugar and white flour, and it certainly doesn’t hurt to be aware of how even nutritious foods can affect your insulin levels, there are a lot of excellent carbohydrate foods—even high glycemic ones—for you to choose from.